Key takeaways

 How much does Monaco cost?

 Pricing is not publicly disclosed.
-Monaco uses a demo-based sales model rather than self-serve.
+Reviewers report a flat fee that is discounted while the product remains in beta, but Monaco uses a demo-based sales model rather than self-serve.

 Who competes with Monaco?